For more of the Cut’s favorite fashion, beauty, and home finds, sign up for the weekly Cut Shop Newsletter.

 Maintaining a supple complexion can be a challenge despite our best efforts (humidifiers, masks, more water, less wine).
 But finding the right moisturizer for your skin type makes a big difference.

-Now that you have the lowdown on moisturizers straight from an expert source, we’ve looked at the ingredient list with these recommendations in mind and rounded up the 29 best face moisturizers for all skin types, including some of Dr. Hartman’s personal picks (none of which he’s affiliated with, by the way — he just happens to think they’re great) and some of the Cut Shop editors’ favorites too (since testing all of these products is our literal job.)
+So we’ve looked at the ingredients lists and rounded up the best face moisturizers for all skin types, including some of board-certified dermatologist Dr. Corey L. Hartman’s personal picks (none of which he’s affiliated with, by the way — he just happens to think they’re great) and some of the Cut Shop editors’ favorites, too (since testing all of these products is our literal job).

 The Most Popular Moisturizer